Southwest Florida International Airport: Midfield terminal

+Recent history

 In early 2015, Terminal Access Road, the airport's main entrance road, was extended past Treeline Avenue to connect directly to Interstate 75, allowing airport-related traffic to avoid local streets.
 The airport can now be accessed directly from the freeway at Exit 128.
 Terminal Access Road was then expanded to six lanes in late 2016.

-Air Berlin continued to serve Fort Myers until it ceased operations in 2017.
-Transatlantic flights resumed within a year when Eurowings opened routes to Düsseldorf, Munich, and Cologne; however, the COVID-19 pandemic caused the company to suspend flights.
-In mid-2021, the Lufthansa Group revealed that a new airline brand, Eurowings Discover, would link Fort Myers to Frankfurt beginning in March 2022.
+Air Berlin, which had bought LTU, ceased service to Düsseldorf in October 2017.
+The following May, Eurowings began routes to Düsseldorf, Munich, and Cologne using Airbus A330s.
+The carrier subsequently dropped the flights to Munich and Cologne.
+Due to the COVID-19 pandemic, the company suspended its link to Düsseldorf in March 2020.
+Eurowings Discover launched a route to Frankfurt in March 2022.

 Current and future projects

 A new $16 million Airport Rescue and Fire Fighting facility (Lee County Station 92) opened in July 2013.
 A 9100 ft parallel runway is in planning.
 The project includes a relocated air traffic control tower, apron expansion, crossfield taxiway system, mitigation activities and FPL electrical line relocation.
-The new air traffic control tower and parallel runway were expected to be completed by 2019, but this was pushed back to late 2020.
+The new air traffic control tower was expected to be completed by 2019, but the construction was delayed until its completion in December 2021 and opened in January of 2022.
+The parallel runway was delayed indefinitely.
 The apron expansion and crossfield taxiway system were completed in late 2013.
 The entire project is estimated to cost $454 million.

-In early 2018, the Lee County Port Authority (LCPA) announced plans to ease seasonal security wait times by expanding and relocating the current security checkpoints for each concourse.
-By relocating each checkpoint, there will be more restaurants, shops, and post-security spaces.
+In early 2018, the Lee County Port Authority (LCPA) announced plans to ease seasonal security wait times by consolidating the three individual concourse checkpoints to a single consolidated checkpoint for all concourses.
+By relocating the checkpoints, there will be more restaurants, shops, and post-security spaces.
 According to the announcement by the LCPA, this expansion could cost between $150 million – $180 million.
+Construction of this expansion is currently underway.
+The airport is also planning to build another concourse (Concourse E) on the west side of the terminal by 2027.

-Plans are in place for Skyplex – a commercial and industrial park in the location of the old terminal.
+Plans are in place for Skyplex – a commercial and industrial park in the location of the former passenger terminal.
+Chamberlin Parkway is currently being realigned, which will remove the roadway loop that once served the former terminal.

 Other airport-related businesses, such as a hotel, are in the planning stages.
 A retail gasoline outlet near the airport's entrance opened in June 2014.

+Southwest Florida International Airport is undergoing a multi‑phase terminal expansion program (reported at about US$1.1 billion) that began in October 2021; the initial phase consolidates security screening into a single enlarged checkpoint, remodels roughly 164,000 square feet and adds about 117,000 square feet of new circulation and concession space, upgrades and expands passenger amenities, and installs infrastructure to support a planned future Concourse E with additional gates, with overall construction scheduled for completion in 2027.